-GangPro430 programming software has ability to automatically create the target device's serial number and save it in the flash memory.
+FlashPro430 programming software has ability to automatically create the target device's serial number and save it in the flash memory.
 The serial number (SN) that have already been used are stored in the data file.
-The new SN is created by incrementing a counter that for the SN and the highest SN is stored in a data file.
+The new Serial Number can be created automatically by incrementing the Serial Number or can be taken from the file created by user.
+Used serial numbers are stored in a data file.
 Furthermore, model name, group, revision can be downloaded to target device.

-The SN format and location in the device's flash memory must be specify by the user.
+Note: The SN format and location in the device's flash memory must be specify by the user.